 A: No. Unfortunately, the tutor’s schedule will be booked with appointments to work with other students, so he or she will not be available for dialogue.
 You can set a follow-up online tutoring appointment for another day, after you have revised your paper, or you can make a follow-up face-to-face appointment the next time the tutor is scheduled.

 Q: I have a 50-page thesis.
-Can I send the whole thing in for tutoring?
+Can I submit it all for tutoring?

 A: Online tutors can work with about 5-6 pages in a one-hour session.
 When you have a longer document, you need to make a series of appointments and submit your document in sections.